|

 Rhodes and Blair ignored the Cinemax episodes completely, although I believe this was due to contract restrictions rather than misgivings over content.
 The Cinemax shows, however, were a bit raunchier than their predecessors, and Flaherty did indeed utter a swear word in one show ("Gaffes and Practical Amusements").

 Anyhow, in 1999 a company called WIC gained the rights to SCTV.
 They obtained the Cinemax shows, thus expanding the number from 156 to 185.
 But WIC re-edited the shows yet again.
 Sketches from all over SCTV's history can often be found in one half-hour!
 Many of the sketches from the third series (like "Gaslight") were restored, but the order was shaken up even further, making the shows harder to follow chronologically.
-The NBC "Later" shows were altered from the WIC shows, with more cuts for commercials and a new opening (with the "Later" logo) added on.
-"Later" also often obnoxiously ran only halves of shows (Part One of the CCCP1 and Stalag SCTV shows were aired, but not Part Two).

-On top of that, because of the ongoing musical-rights problem, some sketches with copyrighted music have either been redubbed or erased (like Bill Murray singing "Mrs. Robinson") or eliminated entirely (like "Stairways to Heaven").
+On top of that, because of the ongoing musical-rights problem, some sketches with copyrighted music have either been re-dubbed or erased (like Bill Murray singing "Mrs. Robinson") or eliminated entirely (like "Stairways to Heaven").

 Again, a very messy situation.
 Syndicating a show like SCTV (at least, in its 90-minute form) is a risky proposition anyway, and we should at least give the syndicators points for trying.
 But the presentation by all three has left a very great deal to be desired.